 - The homeowner will save thousands of dollars over the term of the mortgage.
 For example: by paying biweekly on a 30-year fixed rate mortgage of $100,000 at 6.5% interest, the homeowner could save over $30,000.

 Customers who are knowledgeable should understand what a bi-weekly mortgage program can and cannot do for them.
 Here are two of the most common misunderstandings:

-- Myth number one: Paying a mortgage twice per month will improve the homeowner’s credit.
+- Paying a mortgage twice per month will improve the homeowner’s credit.
 This isn’t really true.
 Banks use an automatic bank draft for bi-weekly plans, which means all mortgage payments will be on time.
 However, the homeowner can achieve the same effect on a monthly plan by utilizing electronic bill payment or an automatic bank draft.

-- Myth number two: Paying twice every month reduces the compound interest of the mortgage.
+- Paying twice every month reduces the compound interest of the mortgage.
 Even when paying bi-weekly, there is a good chance that the homeowner’s loan servicing institution is paying the loan monthly.
 This means that if the homeowner buys into a bi-weekly plan, they are actually loaning the servicing company 50% of the mortgage payment for at least two weeks each month—interest free.